-Dementia and Cancer
+Dementia and cancer

 As a population we are living longer, which has led to more and more people living with more than one long-term condition.
-Cancer and dementia are conditions that affect many older people.
-Despite this, the needs of people with both conditions are not well understood.
+Cancer and dementia are both conditions that affect many older people, and a significant number of people are living with both conditions.

 Carers are not only invaluable to the people they care for, but also have an invaluable economic role in society.
 It would be financially impossible for the health and social care systems to replace the care they provide.
 I believe it’s important to create and improve support for carers of people with dementia and cancer so that they can continue to support their loved ones.